Automotive industry in Bulgaria: Kinetik Automotive

-Kinetik Automotive is an electric supercar manufacturer, founded by Bulgarian engineer Teodosii Teodosiev and several other Bulgarians in 2017.
-In 2019, the company presented their first prototype - Kinetik 07 that features an electric engine, producing 644 bhp and can reach 62 mph in 2.7 seconds.
+Kinetik Automotive is an electric sports car manufacturer, founded by Bulgarian engineer Teodosii Teodosiev and several other Bulgarians in 2017.
+In 2019, the company presented their first prototype – Kinetik 07 that features an electric engine, producing 644 bhp and can reach 62 mph in 2.7 seconds.
 The manufacturer is also producing eGo Karts.

 Litex Motors

 Litex Motors is an automobile manufacturing company based in Sofia, Bulgaria and the official partner of Great Wall Motors in Bulgaria.
 It assembles vehicles of the Chinese manufacturer at the jointly-developed facility located in Lovech, Bulgaria.

 It began manufacturing the Voleex C10 hatchback from knock-down kits in February 2012, in the first half of 2013, the Steed 5 was added to the line-up, and in November 2013, the Hover H6.

 On the Bulgarian market, the company markets the Voleex C10, Steed 5 and Hover H5 models, and from 2013, the Voleex C30, Voleex C20R and the Hover H6.

 The company has over 12 representative offices throughout Bulgaria, and in November 2012 it opened its first dealership outside the country, in Macedonia.

 After one year of manufacturing, the factory assembled over 1,000 units of the Voleex C10.
 In December 2013, the company performed its first regular export to Europe, a first batch of cars being sent to Italy.
 In August 2014, the company started exports to Romania, as a first step towards expanding its presence into Eastern Europe.